Australia - Country Commercial Guide

 Opportunities

 The Infrastructure Priority List (IPL) is a prioritized list of nationally significant investments, detailing major proposals to boost the Australian economy.
-The 2021 list identifies a record 163 major infrastructure proposals broken down into Priority Projects, High Priority Initiatives, and Priority Initiatives.
-In May 2021, the Australian Government announced an additional ~US$11.3 billion for infrastructure projects in its Federal Budget.
+The 2022 list identifies a record 165 major infrastructure proposals broken down into Priority Projects, High Priority Initiatives, and Priority Initiatives.
 The full IPL list can be viewed here.

 Information on major construction projects in Australia is available through Projectory, a subscription-based service which covers the resource-related, infrastructure, defense, petrochemical, and utilities sectors.